-The government has taken a big step today towards insuring that shoppers can walk into any major supermarket, pick up an item of food or drink and quickly and easily assess its nutritional content.
+The government has taken a big step today towards ensuring that shoppers can walk into any major supermarket, pick up an item of food or drink and quickly and easily assess its nutritional content.

 The introduction of a consistent front-of-pack labelling system is something World Cancer Research Fund (WCRF) has been seeking for a long time as part of the fight against rising rates of obesity and we welcome its introduction next year.